Non-deductible Expenses Definition

 4. Charitable Contributions

-Charity donations are deducted expenses for individuals (using Schedule A) but often not for companies.
+Charity donations are deducted as expenses for individuals (using Schedule A), but often not for companies.
 What if your firm is a single proprietorship, and you include it on your tax return for the tax year?

 5. Commuting Expenses

-Do you often use general public transit or drive your personal vehicle to and from work?
-Unfortunately, certain expenses incurred while traveling to and from work each day are not tax deductible.
+Do you often use general public transit or drive your vehicle to and from work?
+Unfortunately, certain expenses incurred while traveling to and from work each day are not tax-deductible.

 However, suppose you have to take a trip during business hours to meet with a potential client or attend a directly related work meeting.
 In that case, the commuting costs of your trip may be tax-deductible.

-For future new business reasons, supper with a prospective customer is often deductible as an expenditure.
-However, going to the movies with your co-workers is not tax deductible.
+For future new business reasons, a supper with a prospective customer is often deductible as an expenditure.

 7. Personal Expenses

-Some personal living expenses such as buying groceries, food, and clothes for your family or colleagues are considered to be non deductible expenses.
-If you use the company’s vehicle or mobile phone for personal reasons, then the cost incurred can’t be claimed for reducing taxable income.
-Whichever things you buy and are not connected with your business operations will fall under non deductible expenses.
+Some personal living expenses, including buying groceries, food, and clothes for your family or colleagues, are considered non-deductible expenses.
+If you use the company’s vehicle or mobile phone for personal reasons, then the cost incurred can’t be claimed to reduce taxable income.
+Whatever things you buy that are not connected with your business operations will fall under non-deductible expenses.

-Childcare expenses such as babysitting fees can’t be written off regardless of the child’s age and the type of business.
-Even if your business requires childcare equipment or tools to run your business, the expenses will be non deductible.
+Childcare expenses, such as babysitting fees, can’t be written off regardless of the child’s age or the type of business.
+Even if your business requires childcare equipment or tools to run your business, the expenses will be non-deductible.
 Hence, you can’t make any claims to minimize your overall taxable income.

 9. Anything Illegal

-Any lobbying expenses linked to criminal actions or illegal bribes are not considered tax deductible.
-Let’s say if you incur losses from things like gambling, then they would not be deductible.
+Any lobbying expenses linked to criminal actions or illegal bribes are not considered tax-deductible.
+Let’s say if you incur losses from things like gambling, then they would not be deductible business expenses.
 If you need additional information, you can see a lawyer.
-Still, you can’t claim a deduction no matter how high or low the amount is.
+Still, you can’t claim a deduction, no matter how high or low the amount is.

 10. Capital Expenses

-Investments in things that will serve your company well for more than the current year are called capital expenses.
-Possible examples of such items include business vehicles, buildings, plots of land, and franchise rights.
+Capital expenses are investments in things that will serve your company well for more than the current year.
+Possible non-deductible expenses include business vehicles, buildings, plots of land, and franchise rights.

 11. Fines and Penalties